zhixiangteoh/tP/docs/UserGuide.md

 // Deck Mode.
 //
 // Usage:
-//  add            Adds a new flash card to the current deck.
+//   add         [<qn> /ans <ans>]    Adds a new flash card to the current deck.
 //   list        [/ans]               Lists all flash cards in the current deck, optionally with answers.
-//  delete <ix>    Deletes the flash card at list index <ix> from the current deck.
+//   delete <ix> [-y]                 Deletes the flash card at list index <ix> from the current deck.
+//   pptx        [-y]                 Creates a PowerPoint slides based on the current deck.
+//   start                            Enter Game Mode for this deck!
+Do your best!
 //   done                             Exits from Deck Mode and returns to Normal Mode.
 //   exit                             Exits the program.
 //   help                             Show this output.
 //
 // Options:
 //   --version      Show version.
 // ------------------------------------------------------------
 ```